The health benefits of garlic have been reaped for centuries.

 More research in humans is required to fully understand the scope of help garlic bioactive compounds can provide in fighting disease (8).
 Nevertheless, Garlic still can be included in your diet for its overall positive effect on health.

-The gist: Garlic can help boost the immune system however, more studies are required to conclusively show that.
+Garlic can help boost the immune system however, more studies are required to conclusively show that.

 4) Garlic Could Mitigate Cardiovascular Diseases